 I haven't had the opportunity to test this recipe with gluten free flour, yet.
 Unfortunately I wouldn't be able to advise if would work out.

-There are a few reasons for this.
 They were baked too long, the dough was over mixed, there was too much flour added during the mixing process and the yeast didn't activate properly.
+All reasons for dry cinnamon rolls.

 More Winter Dessert Recipes